Google Drive is Lafayette’s preferred location for online storage of files, documents, and other content. It is made up of two kinds of drives:

 To add the files to My Drive:

-Note: Content shared with you is not visible in Drive File Stream unless you add it to My Drive first.
+Note: Content shared with you is not visible in Drive File Stream unless you add it as a shortcut first.